 the planet Mars

-Barilla is also trying to understand the impacts of lunar dust.
-This will be important knowledge as humans seek to colonize the Moon or Mars.
+Barrila and her research team are also trying to understand the impacts of lunar dust on intestinal bacteria.
+This is a very understudied area that will be important knowledge as humans seek to colonize the Moon or Mars.
 Image by ESA & MPS for OSIRIS Team.

 Barrila’s work can also help us control and prevent infection on Earth.
-Her bioreactors closely mimic what’s going on inside the human body, more so than if these cells were grown in a quiet Petri dish.
-In trying to recreate space, Barrila also recreated the environment near the walls of our intestines.
-Her research is revealing new ways that germs behave inside the human body.
+The bioreactors she uses closely mimic what’s going on inside the human body, more so than if these cells were grown in a quiet Petri dish.
+In addition to recreating the space environment, the bioreactors also mimic the low fluid shear environment near the walls of our intestines.
+In this way, Barrila's research is revealing new ways that germs behave inside the human body.
 This helps scientists design better methods to treat and prevent infections both in space and on Earth.

 Read more about: Sending germs to space